MapsPeople/mapsindoors_flutter_googlemaps/README.md

 }
 ​
-/// This method changes the fill color for all polygons belonging to a specific [type]
-/// the [color] MUST be a valid hex color string. void changeTypePolygonColor(String type, String color) async {
+/// This method changes the fill color for all polygons belonging to a specific [type] void changeTypePolygonColor(String type, Color color) async {
     final MPDisplayRule? rule = await getDisplayRuleByName(type);
     rule?.setPolygonFillColor(color);
 }